Cathy347Le/made-from-scratch/notes.md

 - Add form select quanity above Add to Cart button if product is in stock
 - If count in stock is 5.
 Need to create an array of [0,1,2,3,4] so form select options can be 1,2,3,4,5.
 - Add functionality to AddToCart button, which will redirect to the Add page and pass in the product ID and quantity via the URL params.
-Click AddToCart button to double check the url.
+Click AddToCart button to check the url in the address bar.
 - Create Cart page.
 Route would make /id? optional
   - Add Cart constants, reducers, bring in reducers into store, check Redux Dev Tools for cart state
   - Add actions and use Local Storage.
 Update store.js to access the local storage